Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 Now moving on to the `delete` operation.
 This one is lot more involved and we will do it step by step.

-First a deletion followed by any kind of balancing has a possibility of bubbling a red node to the top, so we need the `makeBlack` function that we used in the `insert` function, followed by that we can call an auxillary `del` function which will effectively delete the node and balance the tree.
+First a deletion followed by any kind of balancing has a possibility of bubbling a red node to the top, so we need the `makeBlack` function that we used in the `insert` function, followed by that we can call an auxiliary `del` function which will effectively delete the node and balance the tree.
 In Haskell:

 ```haskell
 delete :: (Ord a) => a -> Tree a -> Tree a
 delete x t = makeBlack $ del x t
   where makeBlack (T _ a y b) = T B a y b
 ```

+This is fairly simple.